• Skip to primary navigation

 Musaengchae is an easy side dish to put together.
 The most difficult part for some of you will be julienning the radish.
 You can use a mandolin if you like.
 For this type, you can salt the radish first to draw out some water for extra crunch, but not absolutely necessary.

 In this recipe, I used 1 tablespoon of fish sauce (myulchi aekjeot), but sometimes I also use salted shrimp (saeujeot).
-You can of course omit the fish sauce and use the same amount of soup soy sauce (gukganjang) or simply a little more salt to season to make it a vegan dish.
+You can, of course, omit the fish sauce and use the same amount of soup soy sauce (gukganjang) or simply a little more salt to season to make it a vegan dish.
 You can also use some vinegar to taste if you want to add a bit of sour taste.

 More Korean radish recipes